nhsconnect/national-authentication/pages/Technical Overview/TechOverview_Artefacts.md

 sidebar: overview_sidebar
 permalink: TechOverview_Artefacts.html
 toc: true
-summary: An overview of the key Artefact used for Authentication and Authorisation.
+summary: An overview of the Key Artefacts used for Authentication and Authorisation
 ---
 ## Introduction